ccb-hms/nhanes-exploration/issues.md

 # Action points

-* Discuss how to get initial list of tables to put in DB
+* Discuss how to get initial list of tables to put in DB (also see discussion below)

 * Incorporate relevant parts of these checks in DB build pipeline